Introduction

 | Provincial rates | Can shift independently of federal changes | One province may become relatively more or less attractive | Location-specific |

-| Housing pressure | Not a tax rule but a real budget force | Can overwhelm a nominal tax advantage | Highly practical |
+| Housing pressure | Not a tax rule but a real budget force | Can overwhelm a nominal tax advantage | Highly relevant |

 Ontario employee comparing Toronto with Ottawa